Skip over main navigation

 Achieving a healthy diet in children with EGIDs can be challenging, and expert help is needed from a dietician.

-Eosinophilic gut disorders are long term conditions (chronic is the medical term), and therefore patients need a lifelong method to control the symptoms and reduce the potential complications.
-The lack of generally accepted therapies makes the management of the condition challenging for both doctors and their patients.
+Eosinophilic gut disorders are long-term conditions (chronic is the medical term); therefore, patients need a lifelong method to control the symptoms and reduce potential complications.
+The lack of generally accepted therapies makes the management of the condition challenging for doctors and their patients.

-Interest is growing into the more complex lower EGID's and research is emerging.
+Interest is growing in the more complex lower EGID's and research is emerging.
+Find more on the following pages.

 Eosinophilic gastrointestinal disease below the belt - Robert D. Pesek, MD,a and Marc E. Rothenberg, MD, PhDb